To Save Money on New Construction

 Have you ever had custom clothes made?
 They're expensive.
 It's the same with a home.
 If you can get excited about the builder's interior decorator's choice of colors and upgrades versus starting from scratch you're going to save money.
 Why?
 Let's say you really want that pink and green tile for the bathroom.
 It's not one the supplier has on hand so there's a delay.
 Or when it's delivered it's the wrong tile, or half the pieces are broken.
 The builder has to spend time correcting the issue.
 Not to worry, the builder has included it in your upgrade pricing.
 I'd be willing to bet you'd love the decorator-chosen tile if you'd never seen that pink and green stuff.
 And I can tell you after 30 years selling real estate, we can often tell when a homeowner picked their own colors.
 I know you've seen lots of HGTV, but most of you should fight the urge and let the pro do it.

 You're Going to Pay for Convenience

-And let's talk about why the ceiling fans, garage door openers and other "standard" upgrades are so much higher priced then if you bought them yourself at Home Depot.
-Well, first of all there's the labor to install.
-But there's also the fact that a certain percentage are delivered damaged, the wrong model or color, or stolen by that band of theives that track new home builders.
+And let's talk about why the ceiling fans, garage door openers, and other "standard" upgrades are so much higher priced than if you bought them yourself at Home Depot.
+Well, first of all, there's the labor to install.
+But there's also the fact that a certain percentage is delivered damaged, the wrong model or color, or stolen by that band of thieves that track new home builders.
 Additionally, the builder usually warrants these items.
 Those expenses are added across the price of all.